appsec01ey/ADCS/LO - 3.md

 - Why This Attack Works
   - Legitimate Feature Abuse:
     - msDS-KeyCredentialLink is meant for passwordless authentication .
 It allows multiple authentication methods per user .
 You're abusing the "add your own certificate" capability

+#### Note : msDS-KeyCredentialLink is an Active Directory attribute that stores public keys for certificate-based authentication